-- Materials and other properties have to be assigned only to the regions constituting the prototype. - In all (user) routines the region number refers to the corresponding one in the prototype. - The SCORE summary in the .out file and the scoring by regions add together the contributions of the prototype region as well as of all its replicas! - The lattice identity can be recovered runtime by the lattice number, as set in the LATTICE card or available through the GEON2L routine if is defined by name - In particular, the LUSRBL user routine allows to manage the scoring on lattices in the special USRBIN/EVENTBIN structure.
+- In all (user) routines the region number refers to the corresponding one in the prototype. - The SCORE summary in the .out file and the scoring by regions add together the contributions of the prototype region as well as of all its replicas! - The lattice identity can be recovered runtime by the lattice number, as set in the LATTICE card or available through the GEON2L routine from the lattice name - In particular, a special built-in USRBIN/EVENTBIN structure is available to manage the scoring on lattices through the LUSRBL user routine. - USRBIN/EVENTBIN Cartesian and cylindrical meshes are geometry independent and, if superimposed on replica containers (possibly profiting from applying to the binning the respective roto-translation via ROTPRBIN), naturally discriminate between different replicas.